rob-marcus/step/README.md

-This is my README.md.
-Nice.
+This is my portfolio project from the first 5ish weeks of Google STEP 2020!